A-kly/School-Vault/CMPUT 404/Lecture 1 - Humans in the wwweb.md

 # What is the web?
 - Connections between more than one computer / containers / nodes
+	- must have clients
+	- must have computers
+	- must have connections
 - Local networks exists and can be considered a "local web"
 - if connected to the internet, can be a node in a boarder web
 - dark web